Road Safety Tools, Guides, and Advocacy Resources

 A curated list of action-ready tools to help you speak up, organize, and advance stronger road-safety protections.

-Quickly write and send a personalized letter to your elected officials in support of the Magnus White Cyclist Safety Act.
+Quickly write and send a personalized letter to your elected officials in support of the Magnus White and Safe Streets for Everyone Act Letter Writer.
 Built to remove friction from advocacy and make speaking up for safer roads fast, clear, and effective.

 Produce clear, downloadable snapshots of vulnerable road-user deaths in any district — a powerful tool for advocacy conversations.